rreimche/PHGS-CVRP/README.md

 We encourage you to consider using these wrappers in your different projects.
 Please contact me if you wish to list other wrappers and interfaces in this section.

-## Scope

-This code has been designed to solve the "canonical" Capacitated Vehicle Routing Problem (CVRP).
-It can also directly handle asymmetric distances as well as duration constraints.

-This code version has been designed and calibrated for medium-scale instances with up to 1,000 customers.
-It is **not** designed in its current form to run very-large scale instances (e.g., with over 5,000 customers), as this requires additional solution strategies (e.g., decompositions and additional neighborhood limitations).
-If you need to solve problems outside of this algorithm's scope, do not hesitate to contact me at <thibaut.vidal@polymtl.ca>.

 ## Compiling the executable